Sunday, 31 December 2023

 The other day, I spoke to a lady that used to work for an agency that I used to collaborate with while I was working somewhere else and that used to create visuals for us.
 The manager would only give one indication – it must be wow!
 Apparently, one would be tempted into believing that there’s a lot of creative spirit into this interjection.
 I beg to differ for an interjection cannot clarify what a person wants.
 And because the manager did not know what the final result should look like, the agency used to remake the visuals a lot.
 Until one day when the people from the agency realized how many resources they used in vain and how much time and effort was put into the remakes.
 So they added a new clause to the contract, stating that the first two remakes were free of charge, but starting with the third one the employer had to pay.

-I remembered this aspect because, unfortunately, an employee cannot protect herself/ himself as an external collaborator can when it comes to remakes.
+I remembered this aspect because, unfortunately, an employee cannot protect herself/ himself as an external collaborator can when it comes to rework.
 Or, how a dear friend calls it, the work-in-vain cooperative.
 As a general rule, managers display the attitude ‘all the remakes are contained within your salary’ because employees are captive and being part of the manager’s team they will remake something as many times as the manager wants, with no explanations whatsoever, most of the times.
 And so I turn again to the idea of a positive work environment and to the fact that a manager must see to their executants and keep at low levels their frustration.
 When one works in vain and everything is directed to a big black hole, one feels frustration and loses the sense that their job can bring.
 I can’t stress enough how essential it is for an employee not to feel like this.

 What elements would you add to the list above?